ssddyhr/GWAS_project/QC-workflow.md

 plink --bfile GWA --remove wrong_ibd.txt --make-bed --out GWA
 ```
 ## Merging files
+I ended up not merging the ones without a chip.
+Further reasoning is in my report.
 ```
 plink --bfile HTS_iSelect_HD_idb \
       --merge-list mergelist.txt \
       --make-bed \
       --out /home/animaldyhr/populationgenomics/students/animaldyhr/project_f/newdata/merged_new
 ```
 Had problems with my covariates, so ended up switching to plink2, which worked.
+I ended up switching back however, as a found a solution.
+It was due to the dos2unix file.txt.

 ## PCA
 Creating PC's